News Events Contact

 One of the strategies of Revitalising Geographe Waterways is ‘Innovation and Remediation’, aiming to fast track water quality improvements in key Geographe waterways through innovative technology and remediation and by implementing key actions from water management plans.
 The Vasse Taskforce has prioritised investment in these projects because they address an immediate need and can deliver water quality outcomes in the short-term.

-The Vasse Wonnerup Wetlands Partnership is proposing to undertake removal of approximately 330m3 (around 62 tonnes) of sediment in the Vasse Estuary alongside Estuary View Drive in Wonnerup.
-The project will remove sediment along a 220m stretch that is exposed over summer months when water levels are low.
+The Vasse Wonnerup Wetlands Partnership undertook removal of approximately 787m3 (around 48 dry tonnes) of sediment in the Vasse Estuary alongside Estuary View Drive in Wonnerup.
+The project removed sediment along a 220m stretch that is exposed over summer months when water levels are low.
 Build-up and exposure of black ooze sediment in this area is thought to contribute to offensive odours over summer months, impacting livability for neighbours.

 A layer of nutrient-rich, fine organic sediments has accumulated throughout the Lower Vasse River with an average depth of 450mm.
 This sediment provides an internal source of nutrients that contributes to algal growth in summer months.